 Leadership doesn’t need to be — and should not be — the only skill you would like to develop as a company owner.
 To keep your company ahead of the ball, you may have to develop skills in negotiating, finance or a new technology.

 When you’re searching for a business coach to help develop your new skills, doing your research will be important in finding the ideal match.
 If you are working on soft skills, like negotiation or leadership, you may wish to look for a coach you are comfortable opening up to and using a secure space with.
 When looking for a coach for a tricky skill, such as a new technology, you need to request testimonials from the trainer’s previous clients to determine how their skills enhanced with the support of that coach.

 Have you been feeling indecisive about growing your company?
 Even with an ambitious entrepreneurial spirit, disrupting your operations can be an overwhelming decision that’s tough to make.
 Rather than falling into a rut, using a business coach can give you advice by brainstorming and implementing a strategic plan to successfully grow your business.

 There is saying that basically says that nobody is smarter than everyone.
 With the support of an experienced business coach, you may gain new perspective and confidence in planning and executing strategies.

-While there isn’t any definitive answer to when to hire a business coach, a very good benchmark for understanding it’s time is when you aren’t sure where the business is going next.
+While there isn’t any definitive answer to when to hire a business coach, a best practice benchmarking method for understanding it’s time is when you aren’t sure where the business is going next.
 Just remember, every company owner is different, and everyone’s progression in having a business differs.